Another Victim of Shady Rescue’s Greed

-Fortunately for Bruno, his new mom was determined to help him recover.
+Fortunately for Bruno, his new mom dedicated herself to help him recover.
 For the first 2 weeks she had his she gave him medicated baths, put ointment in his eyes and on his sores, gave him antibiotics, and fed him 16 cups of food a day to get his weight up.

 By the time Bruno saw the vet again his condition had improved considerably.
 Bruno’s mom told me that the vet “had tears in his eyes and told her “he didn’t think he would ever see the dog again.”